Israel's game of thrones: first the vote, then the kingmaking

 WHAT HAPPENS AFTER POLLS CLOSE?

-Israel's three major television stations broadcast exit polls when voting ends at 10 pm (1600 DST), estimating how many parliamentary seats each party has won, and then the coalition calculations begin.
+Israel's three major television stations broadcast exit polls when voting ends at 10 pm (1600 EDT), estimating how many parliamentary seats each party has won, and then the coalition calculations begin.

 WHO'S AHEAD IN OPINION POLLS?